Pixel Force: Left 4 Dead

 The trailer was the target of mostly positive reception, though the post-release reception was more positive, with Left 4 Dead's publisher Valve calling the idea behind it "hilarious".
 Ruth was praised for his ability to demake Left 4 Dead into a Nintendo Entertainment System-style video game.

 Gameplay

 Pixel Force: Left 4 Dead is based on the Valve game Left 4 Dead, which is a first-person shooter, while the Pixel Force demake is a top-down shooter.
-The game adapts all four maps as well as featuring the same cast of characters: Zoey, Bill, Louis, and Francis.
+The game adapts all four launch campaigns as well as featuring the same cast of characters: Zoey, Bill, Louis, and Francis.
 These maps have five areas each.
 In addition to standard zombies, the game features zombies called the Special Infected.
 It features multiplayer for up to two players and two difficulty modes.
 Players are tasked with making it through these levels while killing infected that stand in their way.
 Along the way, they can upgrade their weaponry to make the task easier.